 In the "Practice on Flood Forecasting and Inundation Analysis" exercise, the students were provided with lectures and exercises on the following topics: the Rainfall-Runoff-Inundation model (RRI model) by Assoc.
 Prof. SAYAMA Takahiro of Kyoto University and Assoc.
-Prof. Mohamed RASMY of ICARHM, the Integrated Flood Analysis System (IFAS) by Senior Researcher MOCHIZUKI Takafumi and KAKINUMA Daiki, Research Specialist of ICHARM, and the BTOP model by Research Specialist Maksym GUSYEV of ICHARM.
+Prof. Mohamed Rasmy of ICARHM.
+The Integrated Flood Analysis System (IFAS) by Senior Researcher MOCHIZUKI Takafumi of ICHARM, and the BTOP model by Research Specialist Maksym Gusyev of ICHARM.

-In the "Practice on GIS and Remote Sensing Technique" exercise, the students engaged in exercises on GIS by Research Specialist Young-Joo KWAK of ICHARM.
+In the "Practice on GIS and Remote Sensing Technique" exercise, the students engaged in exercises on GIS by Research Specialist Young Joo Kwak of ICHARM.
 Assoc.
-Prof. Mohamed RASMY and Assoc.
+Prof. Mohamed Rasmy and Assoc.
 Prof. YOROZUYA Atsuhiro, both from ICHARM, gave lectures and training on remote sensing.

 In the "Computer Programming" exercises, Assoc.
 Prof. USHIYAMA Tomoki, Assoc.
-Prof. Mohamed RASMY and Assoc.
-Prof. HARADA Daisuke, all from ICHARM, provided instructions on numerical solutions using FORTRAN.
+Prof. Mohamed RASMY and Research Specialist HARADA Daisuke, all from ICHARM, provided instructions on numerical solutions using FORTRAN.

-Special lectures on dams were provided by Dr. SAKAMOTO Tadahiko of NIPPON KOEI CO., LTD., who was once the president of PWRI, and Dr. YASUDA Nario of the Japan Dam Engineering Center in order for the students to deepen the knowledge of dams after visiting the Kinu River basin in late October.
+Special lectures on dams were provided by Dr. SAKAMOTO Tadahiko of NIPPON KOEI CO., LTD., who was once the president of PWRI, and Dr. YASUDA Nario of the Japan Dam Engineering Center in order for the students to learn the basics of dams before visiting the Kinu River basin in late October.

-In the two weeks from November 25 to December 6, intensive lectures, "Disaster Management Policies A: from Regional and Infrastructure Aspect" and "Disaster Management Policies B: from Urban and Community Aspect," were delivered mainly by Prof. IEDA Hitoshi of GRIPS and Prof. SUGAWARA Masaru of GRIPS.
+In the two weeks from November 16 to 30, intensive lectures, "Disaster Management Policies A: from Regional and Infrastructure Aspect" and "Disaster Management Policies B: from Urban and Community Aspect," were delivered mainly by Prof. IEDA Hitoshi of GRIPS and Prof. SUNOHARA Hiroki of GRIPS.